-The Master of Respiratory Care is an online program for respiratory therapists who want to enhance their career options in clinical and/or leadership roles in the respiratory care profession.
-The program includes resources available to respiratory care practitioners through key professional organizations.
-The core of the program builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational/administrative settings.
+The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research roles.
+The core of the program builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
+The program is offered in a format that is student oriented and in an online environment that is conducive to academic success.

 Admission Requirements for Master of Respiratory Care Degree